 The results of the accuracy assessment of the land-use map are shown in Table 3.
-The overall accuracy for all three land-use classes is 69%.
+The overall accuracy for all three land-use classes (correctly classified points divided by total number of points) is 69%.
 It is evident from Table 3 that the thematic accuracy for fields and non-vegetation are much higher than for broadleaved trees, which explains the slightly low overall accuracy.
 As can be seen, the number of broadleaved trees is overestimated and the confusion is mainly with fields.
 The reason is that certain fields show a phenological signal strongly resembling broadleaved trees.
 Samples from this type of fields were not collected for the present study, and future work should aim at distinguishing these.
 Given the high thematic accuracy of fields and non-vegetation, it is however the authors opinion that the results presented in the section on mapping of cropping practice are still valid.

 Conclusions

 Sentinel-2A is to some extent applicable for mapping cropping practice.
 The high spatial resolution of this satellite means that small and patchy elements, such as weed infestation, can be mapped in specific situations, where densities are sufficiently high.
-This shows the advantage of using a time series approach for the detection of weeds, in this case ragweed.
-The temporal resolution of this satellite is however not high enough to precisely detect phenological elements such as harvest date.
+This shows the advantage of using a time series approach for the detection of weeds, in this case common ragweed.
+The temporal resolution of this satellite is high enough to detect gross phenological features (growth of plants, harvest, weed growth and destruction by the Ophraella communa), however not high enough to precisely detect phenological elements such as harvest date, due to the presence of cloud cover.

 A more detailed understanding, as well as a map, of the cropping practice in Northern Italy has been obtained through the present study.
 This demonstrates that reasonable accurate maps of cropping practice can be produced from Sentinel-2A time series.

+One remaining question is whether a better map of the cropping practice could be obtained in situations with a lower cloud cover.
+It is also possible that a better map could be achieved after the launch of Sentinel-2B, which would increase the temporal resolution of the satellite to approximately 5 days or through using a combination of Sentinel-1, which is not influenced by cloud cover, and Sentinel-2.

 Acknowledgements